berg111/project-435-team-17/Report.md

 ## 2. _due 10/25_ Brief project description (what algorithms will you be comparing and on what architectures)

-- Merge Sort (MPI)
+- Merge Sort (MPI + CUDA)

   Merge sort is a comparison-based algorithm that uses a divide-and-conquer approach for sorting arrays.
+To make parallel, we use the sequential algorithm but scatter the array equally across multiple processes.

   Psuedocode (source: https://en.wikipedia.org/wiki/Merge_sort):
   ```